States Rights Gist: Early life and education

-Antebellum service
+Pre-war service

 State militia

 Soon after his return to South Carolina in 1853, Gist served in the state militia as captain of a volunteer company.
 He became aide-de-camp to Governor James Hopkins Adams in 1854.
 By April 1856 Gist was elected as a brigadier general in the South Carolina Militia.
 One of his many roles was to train fellow militia members for war.

 Governor's office

 His older cousin, William Henry Gist, who served as governor between 1858 and 1860, appointed States Rights Gist as "especial" aide-de-camp.
-General Gist moved to Columbia to become part of his cousin the governor's household.
+General Gist moved to Columbia to become part of the household of his cousin, the governor.

 In April 1860, States Gist resigned from the militia and became a full-time advisor to Governor Gist.
 In October 1860, the governor sent his cousin to six other governors of Southern states to seek support for secession due to the likely election of Abraham Lincoln as the next President of the United States.